-Use the Single Sign-On (SSO) Authentication page in PingAccess to enter the Client ID for the OAuth Client you created in the PingFederate AS.
+Use the Single Sign-On (SSO) Authentication page in PingAccess to enter the Client ID for the OAuth Client you created in the PingFederate Authorization Server.

-Info: Be sure to complete the configuration for connecting to the PingFederate OAuth AS on the PingFederate page as well as completing the steps below.
-1. Enter the unique identifier (Client ID) assigned when you created the OAuth client for use with SSO (for more information, see Configuring a Client in the PingFederate documentation).
+- → Info: Be sure to complete the configuration for connecting to the PingFederate OAuth AS on the PingFederate page as well as completing the steps below. - 1.
+Navigate to Settings > System > Admin Authentication > Single Sign-On (SSO) - 2.
+Select Enable to activate SSO Authentication.

+- Note: If the PingFederate Runtime configuration is not completed, Admin SSO cannot be enabled. - 3.
+Enter the Client ID assigned when you created the OAuth client for use with SSO (for more information, see Configuring a Client in the PingFederate documentation).